jhnwllr/gbif_reverse_jackknife/README.md

-reverse jackknifing for outlier detection
+## reverse jackknifing for outlier detection

-This project is a scala/Spark port of Arthur Chapman's
+This project is a scala/Spark port of Arthur Chapman's reverse jackknifing approach to finding bioclimatic outliers within occurrence data.
+It is intended for **internal usage** within GBIF.

-It is intended for internal usage within GBIF.
+Currently it uses bioclim data from (19 bioclimatic surfaces)[ https://www.worldclim.org/data/bioclim.html] at a 0.1 degree resolution.

-Often GBIF data is used for ecological niche modeling
+## plotted examples

 bioclim

-It is a translation from R to scala of `biogeo::rjack`. [source](https://github.com/cran/biogeo/blob/master/R/rjack.R)
+This implementation is a translation from R to scala of `biogeo::rjack`. [source](https://github.com/cran/biogeo/blob/master/R/rjack.R).
+It also similar to what is available in  DivaGIS.

 ```R